mm539/CPP_Nanodegree_Capstone_Z/README.md

 ## Project Selection

-This is a very basic game.
 The player has a single survivor, as indicated by a blue token.
 The player must survive for an unknown number of days by scavenging for food and materials in buildings throughout the map.
 If the player doesn't have food, then he will start to lose health over time.
 If the player doesn't have materials, then player can't repair their home building.
-If the player's home building is destroyed, the player loses.
+If the player's home building is destroyed or the player's health reaches 0, the player loses.

 ## File and Class Structure